Researchers working in Satokari group

-Earlier, Anna has been working as a research assistant in FIMM (Institute for Molecular Medicine Finland) Urological Biobank and in a research group studying evolutionary biology.
-She has also been a trainee in Evira (Finnish Food Safety Authority) working with antimicrobial resistance.
+Earlier, Anna has been working as a research assistant in a couple of other laboratories and she has also been a trainee in Evira (Finnish Food Safety Authority).

 In addition to these topics, Anna is interested in fungi and their use in biotechnology.
 Currently, she is also writing her Master’s thesis on that topic.
-In her free time Anna dances oriental dance and plays with her super cute house bunny.
+In her free time Anna likes to enjoy good live music and spend time in the nature.